ORGANIC MECHANICS

 How Myofascial Release Works

 This works because fascia responds to sustained load over time.
-The tissue has a viscoelastic property — when you hold pressure long enough, it begins to soften, elongate, and release.
-The restriction lets go.
-You feel it happen in real time.
+The tissue has a viscoelastic property: when you hold pressure long enough, it begins to soften, elongate, and release.
+The restriction lets go, and you feel it happen in real time.

 At Organic Mechanics, I combine myofascial release with trigger point therapy and neuromuscular techniques to address both the fascial restrictions and the muscle dysfunction they cause.
 This integrated approach is what sets our treatment apart from clinics that only do one or the other.